bbauska/W3Cx-1of5-CSS.0x/README.md

 <h4>Example 1: page title</h4>

 Good page titles are particularly important for orientation --- to help people know where they are and move between pages open in their browser.
 The first thing screen readers say when the user goes to a different Web page is the page title.
-In the Web page markup, they are the \<title\> within the \<head\>.
+In the Web page markup, they are the &lt;title&gt; within the &lt;head&gt;.

 <b>*Check #1*: There is a title that adequately and briefly describes the content of a page, and that it distinguishes the page from other Web pages.</b>